Architecture of Palestine: Mamluk period (1250–1517)

-Ottoman period (1516-1918)
+Ottoman period (1516–1918)

 New architectural techniques introduced by the Ottoman rulers were gradually adopted, though not universally.
-Jerusalem was redeveloped under Ottoman rule, its walls rebuilt, the Dome of the Rock retiled and the water system renovated.
+Jerusalem was redeveloped under Ottoman rule, its walls rebuilt, the Dome of the Rock was redecorated with tiles, and the water system renovated.
 Acre also underwent a massive renovation during this time and it is the best example of urban Ottoman architecture in Palestine with several khans, two bath houses, three main souqs, at least ten mosques and a citadel.
 The el-Jazzar Mosque is particularly impressive with its pencil-like minaret and large central dome.
 Hammam al-Basha features fine decorative detailing in the form of Armenian tilework and inlaid marble floors.
 Houses in Acre built during this period range between two and four-storeys and many have wooden ceilings decorated with paintwork.
 Other important cities during the period of Ottoman rule include Hebron, Nablus, Ramla, Jaffa, Safad, and Tiberias.
 Most of these cities were surrounded by fortifications, and the best surviving example from this period is the wall re-constructed around Tiberias by Zahir al-Umar.

 Housing varied by region, with mud-brick houses common along the coast, of which there are few surviving examples today.
 Predominant features of stone houses were the domed roofs which in the 18th century were often decorated with swirls, rosettes and semi-circles formed of carved plaster.
 Roofs in the Galilee region were differed in their use of transverse stone arches that supported short beams over which the roof was laid.

 Ottoman fortresses that served as garrisons for the Janissaries (Ottoman troops) were abundant outside of Jerusalem.
-These large square or rectangular structures with square corner towers can still be seen at Ras al-Ain near Tel Aviv, Khan al-Tujjar near Kafr Kanna, and Qal'at Burak south of Jerusalem.
+These large square or rectangular structures with square corner towers can still be seen at Ras al-Ain near Tel Aviv (the Binar Bashi fort), Khan al-Tujjar near Kafr Kanna, and Qal'at al-Burak south of Jerusalem.

-British Mandate period (1918-1948)
+British Mandate period (1918–1948)

 The British sent a succession of six town planners to Mandate Palestine to try to manage intercommunal tensions that were a feature of this period.
-One of these was Charles Robert Ashbee, a prominent British Arts and Crafts designer, who served as Civic Adviser to the City of Jerusalem (1919-1922) and as a professional adviser to the Town Planning Commission.
+One of these was Charles Robert Ashbee, a prominent British Arts and Crafts designer, who served as Civic Adviser to the City of Jerusalem (1919–1922) and as a professional adviser to the Town Planning Commission.
 Described as "the most pro-Arab and anti-Zionist" of the six planners, Ashbee's view of Jerusalem, "was colored by a romantic sense of the vernacular."
 Aiming to protect this Palestinian vernacular and the city's secular and traditional fabric, Ashbee personally oversaw conservation and repair work in the city, and revived the craft industry there to repair the damaged Dome of the Rock.
 Other prominent town planners of the time were the British architects Clifford Holliday and Austen Harrison, and the German-Jewish architect Richard Kaufmann.